4 fast facts about the 2021 Toyota RAV4 Prime plug-in hybrid

 Functional confusion?

 My interaction with the officers in Chicago’s Museum Campus wasn’t unique.
 Several people who asked about the RAV4 Prime weren’t clear on the difference between a hybrid, plug-in hybrid, or electric vehicle.
-This is an industry-wide problem.
+This still is an industry-wide problem.

 Fortunately, Toyota addresses this with an extensive warranty beyond 3-years/36,000-miles: the powertrain gets an additional 5-year/60,000-mile warranty; the hybrid components get an 8-year/100,000-mile guarantee; and the hybrid battery is covered for 10 years or 150,000 miles.